 - Year: 1851

 Not only was the iconic "Washington Crossing the Delaware" painted almost 75 years after the Revolutionary War, but it was also painted by German artist Emanuel Leutze in Düsseldorf.
-Leutze had spent time in the U.S. and painted the scene with the hope that it would inspire European revolutionaries.
+Leutze had spent time in the U.S. and painted the scene hoping it would inspire European revolutionaries.

 I and the Village

 - Artist: Marc Chagall